buildbot/buildbot/master/docs/manual/cfg-changesources.rst

    the username to use to connect to gerrit

 ``identity_file``
-   ssh identity file to for authentication (optional)
+   ssh identity file to for authentication (optional) pay attention to the `ssh passphrase`

 ``handled_events``
    event to be handled (optional)